Updated: December 13, 2019

 Issue: For many decades, the legislative and executive branches of state government have sought a way to increase the funded status of TRS and the state’s four other public pension systems while keeping the annual cost pensions within reason.

-Martire points out correctly that the biggest and most important part of the public pension problem in Illinois is the unfunded liability facing Teachers’ Retirement System and the four other state pension funds, estimated at $130 billion at the end of fiscal year 2016.
-The TRS share of this unfunded liability alone is $71.4 billion.
-Two-thirds or more of the state’s annual pension contribution is devoted to paying down the unfunded liability.
-The remainder is the cost of pension benefits earned by active teachers in that year.
+Most experts on Illinois government finances note that the biggest and most important part of the public pension problem in Illinois is the unfunded liability carried by the five state pension funds.
+This liability was estimated at $136.8 billion at the end of fiscal year 2019.
+The TRS share of this unfunded liability alone was $78.1 billion.
+Three quarters or more of the state’s annual pension contribution is devoted to paying off this unfunded liability, which is among the largest in the United States.

-Discussion: Martire’s proposal would “restructure” 90 percent of the $130 billion unfunded liability, or roughly $117 billion.
+Martire’s proposal would “restructure” 90 percent of the unfunded liability.
 All but 10 percent of the unfunded liability would be paid off by 2057, through equal annual contributions from state government.
 In 2013, Martire estimated the payment would be approximately $6.9 billion every year for 44 years.

 In his original budget plan for fiscal year 2020, Gov. Pritzker proposed a variation of the Martire plan.
 Under the governor’s proposal, the 90 percent target remained in place, but the target date for reaching that goal was extended seven years, to 2052.
 The calculation of the annual pension contribution did not change.
 The unpaid pension costs would be pushed further into the future.

 The governor estimated that a seven-year extension would reduce the state’s annual contribution to its pension systems in FY 2020 by $878 million, from $9.2 billion to $8.3 billion.
 That total included a $576 million reduction for TRS.